Richard Hoffmann (composer): Early life

 Hoffmann was born in Vienna, Austria, the son of Richard and Emanuela Hoffmann.
 In 1935, the family emigrated to New Zealand, where Hoffmann subsequently received a Bachelor of Music degree from the University of New Zealand in 1945.

 Hoffmann went on to the USA in 1947, primarily to study composition with his cousin, Arnold Schoenberg (1948–1951).
 At the same time he also became Schoenberg's secretary and amanuensis.

 Musical style

 About the String Trio, which was begun in 1961 (Altmünster, Austria) and, after approximately a year's interruption, completed in 1963 (Los Angeles, California) the composer wrote:

 Teaching career

 Hoffmann began his career as a professor at Oberlin Conservatory of Music in 1954, where he worked until 2004.
 He was a visiting professor at the University of California in Berkeley from 1965 to 1966, at Victoria University in 1968, at Harvard University in 1970, at the University of Iowa in 1976 and at Vienna University in 1984.
+His students included Jonathan Dawe, Pierre Jalbert, Stan Link, David Serkin Ludwig, Christopher Rouse, and Robert Spano just to name a few.